-Music Outreach Workshop at London Fields Primary School, Hackney
+Music in Schools: Music Workshop at London Fields Primary School (Hackney)

 On 28 April 2016 percussionist Calum Huggan gave a music outreach workshop to a Year 1 class at London Fields Primary School in Hackney.

 In the 45-minute session pupils learnt about the djembe drum and how different sounds can be produced from it.
 They also learnt how music can be created through using their bodies.
 The 60 pupils engaged in rhythmic activities that involved clapping, singing and movement.

 Several pupils played the school’s djembes in a performance led by Calum, whilst singing an African children’s song.
 The session culminated in a movement-based activity, in which the children sang and moved in time with the rhythm.